edging1218/Udacity_Machine_Learning_Nanodegree/README.md

     - A simple algorithm is tested to accurately predict the outcomes for at least 80% of the passengers in the provided data.

 - **Boston Housing**
-    -In this project, a _DecisionTreeRegressor_ is used to predict the Boston housing price, as a _supervised learning_ and _regression_ problem.
+    - In this project, a _DecisionTreeRegressor_ is used to predict the Boston housing price, as a _supervised learning_ and _regression_ problem.
-    -The `r2_score` is used as metrics.
+    - The `r2_score` is used as metrics.
-    -Model performance, including _bias-variance tradeoff_, is analyzed by examing the learning curves (as a function of iterations) and complexity curves (as a function of model hyper-parameter).
+    - Model performance, including _bias-variance tradeoff_, is analyzed by examing the learning curves (as a function of iterations) and complexity curves (as a function of model hyper-parameter).
-    -Hyper-parameters are chosen by grid search.
+    - Hyper-parameters are chosen by grid search.

 - **Finding Donors for CharityML**
     - The goal of this project is to evaluate and optimize several different _supervised learners_ to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent (_classification problem_).